-- a.1.
-To consider the use of an interim control by-law in accordance with the Planning Act to restrict development within an area until such time as a planning study is completed. - b.1.
+- 1. To consider the use of an interim control by-law in accordance with the Planning Act to restrict development within an area until such time as a planning study is completed. - 2.
 To consider an extension of any interim control by-law by up to one year in accordance with the Planning Act.